DitroniX/FLIX-DitroniX-Power-Energy-Monitors-Firmware/README.md

-## FliX and FliX Plus - DitroniX Power Energy Monitors Firmware
+## FliX and FliX PiHat - DitroniX Power Energy Monitors Firmware

+Development Test and Bring-up Code - WORK-IN-PROGRESS

+Updated 15th June 2025

+Dave Williams, DitroniX 2019-2025 (ditronix.net)

+## **FLiX Development Code Variants:**

+### FliX

+ - **IPEM IoT Power Energy Monitor**

+	- Features include IPEM ESP32 ATM90E32 ATM90E36 16bit ADC 24C64 EEPROM 3Phase 3+1 CT-Clamps Current Voltage Frequency Power Factor GPIO I2C OLED SMPS D1 USB
+	- Variants
+	    -   IPEM32E-M90E32-INT \| ESP32-WROOM-32E ATM90E32 AT24C64
+	    -   IPEM32UE-M90E32-EXT \| ESP32-WROOM-32UE ATM90E32 AT24C64
+	    -   IPEM32E-M90E36-INT \| ESP32-WROOM-32E ATM90E36 AT24C64
+	    -   IPEM32UE-M90E36-EXT \| ESP32-WROOM-32UE ATM90E36 AT24C64

+ - **IPEC IoT Power Energy Controller**

+	- Features include IPEC ESP32 ATM90E32 16bit ADC MCP4728 DAC 24C64 EEPROM 3Phase 3 CT-Clamps Current Voltage Frequency Power Factor GPIO I2C OLED SMPS D1 USB.
+	-  Variants
+	    -   IPEC32E-M90E32-INT \| ESP32-WROOM-32E ATM90E32 MSP4728 AT24C64
+	    -   IPEC32UE-M90E32-EXT \| ESP32-WROOM-32UE ATM90E32 AT24C64

+ - **IPEX-1 IoT Power Energy Controller Expansion**

+	- Variants
+	    -   IPEX1-ACS758-ADS1115 \| ACS758 ADS1115 PCA9685

+### FliX PiHat

+- **IPEM PiHat**
+	- with ATM90E36 with ESP32, or ESP32-C6 (ESPuno Pi Zero), Interposer
+- **IPEM PiHat Lite**
+	- with ATM90E36 with ESP32, or ESP32-C6 (ESPuno Pi Zero), Interposer

+## SDK Boards

-The **IPEM** and **IPEC** Development Code contains a number of features, which may be either used purely for development, a basis for your own firmware, or with features enabled (via software switches), provide a complete firmware solution, publishing to the outside World.
+ - The **[IPEM](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor)** and **[IPEC](https://github.com/DitroniX/IPEC-IoT-Power-Energy-Controller)** Development Code contains a number of features, which may be either used purely for development, a basis for your own firmware, or with features enabled (via software switches), provide a complete firmware solution, publishing to the outside World.

-In addition, the new **[IPEM PiHat](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor)** has also been launched Q1 2025.
-Whilst these boards are directed towards the Raspberry Pi, due to the ease of interfacing and in order to exercise and fully test these, I took a version of **FLiX** and made a number of changes in order to drive these newer boards via an ESP32 Interposer.
-This version of **FLiX** is called **FLIX Plus**.
+ - The **[IPEM PiHat](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor)** and **[IPEM PiHat Lite](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor)** boards are directed towards the Raspberry Pi series
+	 - Due to the ease of interfacing and in order to exercise and fully test these, I took a version of FLiX and made a number of changes in order to drive these newer boards via an ESP32/ESP32-C6 Interposer.

 This firmware has evolved over time and although originally was purely for bring-up testing, it has expanded into much more.
 It has developed way past its original bring-up task and is now quite comprehensive.
 It is though, still work in progress and free to be adapted and used.

 This test code is OPEN SOURCE and formatted for easier viewing.
 It may be freely used, or modified as needed.
 You may use as is, use for bring-up development, simply use the bits you like! final use and for full IoT publishing.
 It is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-To make it easier to manage and describe, the firmware variants (ESP32 ATM90E32 ATM90E36 Test Code), has been given a new name – **Flix**

-## **Versions**
+## **FLiX Updates**

-  - 250601- Beta Release being tested on updated ESPuno Pi Zero boards
-  - 250407 - Internal preparation for **FLiX Plus** (For IPEM PiHat and  IPEM PiHat Lite boards)
-	 -  Supports only ATM90E36
-	 -  Supports IPEM PiHats via ESP32 Interposer
-	 -  Beta Release to GitHub delayed due to wanting to test on the preproduction ESPuno Pi Zero
+  - 250615 - Updated ESPAsyncWebServer due to library changes.
+	 -  Removed: me-no-dev/ESP Async WebServer @ ^1.2.3
+	 -  Added: esp32async/ESPAsyncWebServer@^3.7.8
+	 -  Disabled PWM.
+Requires updating
+	 -  Version: 250112 to 250615
   - 250112 - Tweaks
   - 250111 - Main  Release.
 	 -  Supports ATM90E32